OpenEnergyPlatform/oekg-builder/README.md

 - On windows see [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-2-  Run the front-end:
+2-  Run the front-end, in the root directory (oekg-viewer)

-    cd oekg-viewer
     npm install
     npm start